Finlee 10 mg dispersible tablets

 Left ventricular ejection fraction (LVEF) reduction/Left ventricular dysfunction

 Dabrafenib in combination with trametinib has been reported to decrease LVEF in both adult and paediatric patients (see section 4.8).
-In clinical studies in paediatric patients, the median time to onset for the first occurrence of LVEF decrease was around one month.
+In clinical studies in paediatric patients, the median time to onset of the first occurrence of LVEF decrease was around one month.
 In clinical studies in adult patients, the median time to onset of the first occurrence of left ventricular dysfunction, cardiac failure and LVEF decrease was between 2 and 5 months.

 In patients receiving dabrafenib in combination with trametinib, there have been occasional reports of acute, severe left ventricular dysfunction due to myocarditis.
 Full recovery was observed when stopping treatment.
 Physicians should be alert to the possibility of myocarditis in patients who develop new or worsening cardiac signs or symptoms.
 Please refer to the trametinib powder for oral solution SmPC (section 4.4) for additional information.
 No dose modification of dabrafenib is required when taken in combination with trametinib.